FIameCaster/prism-code-editor/readme.md

 const editor = createEditor(Prism, "#editor", { language: "html" })
 ```

-Alternatively, you can import a modified Prism core which is less than half the size due to stripping away all methods except for `Prism.Tokenize` and dropping support for legacy browsers.
+Alternatively, you can import a modified Prism core which is less than half the size due to stripping away all methods except for `Prism.tokenize` and dropping support for legacy browsers.

 ```javascript
 import Prism from "prism-code-editor/prism-core"